Big Agnes Skyline UL Review

 One of the major features of comfort is height.
 Getting in and out of chairs that are on or close to the ground can be a pain, especially for those with hip and knee issues.
 Additionally, when the knees are level with the hips, as opposed to higher than them, it's easier to be comfortable for a longer period of time.
 While the Skyline isn't the tallest chair we tested, it's much higher than competitors in the same price range.

-Seat depth also contributes significantly to this chair's comfort.
-While many others are shallow and cause the sitter to slide down precariously, the Skyline is deep enough to truly relax in.
-We noticed a slight curve to the lower back, which knocks the comfort rating down from a perfect score, but overall, this model keeps the user's back fairly straight.
+Seat depth and width also contribute significantly to this chair's comfort.
+While many others are shallow and cause the sitter to slide down precariously, the Skyline is deep enough to truly relax.
+However, we did notice a slight curve to the lower back, which knocks the comfort rating down from a perfect score, but overall, this model keeps the user's back fairly straight.
+Our taller testers also felt the seat was a little shallow, which caused undo pressure on the upper hamstrings.
+However, most users will enjoy its comfortable, cradle-like support.

 The backrest of this chair is a bit lower than ideal, coming in just under the shoulder blades of our 5'8" tester.
-As is a theme among these small backpacking chairs, taller and wider users may find the back too low for fully relaxing.
+As is a theme among these small backpacking chairs.
+Some taller or wider users may find the back too low for fully relaxing.
 That said, while the seat is small, the sides curve gently around the legs and back, offering a more forgiving fit for larger folks, and curved poles under the leg rest offer additional width.

 Size and Weight